-- Every year approximately 100 participants (10 groups with 10 participants each) were selected to take part in this training program.
+- Every year approximately 80 participants (8 groups with 10 participants each) are selected to take part in this training program.

 - In 2013 USAID/Ukraine has expanded the scope and purpose of its human and institutional capacity development efforts and re-shaped the CC Program to include a broader range of training opportunities, such as access to European expertise and models.